• Skip to primary navigation

 • Rhubarb and Strawberry Crumble

-Apple and mincemeat crumble in a pie dish.
+Apple and mincemeat crumble in individual pie dishes.

 Don't forget to subscribe to the newsletter to stay up to date with what's cooking in the Effortless Foodie kitchen!
 You can also follow me on Facebook, Twitter, and Instagram too!